 Cabinet Scraper Sharpening – Hook, Burnish, and Perfect E…

-Step One: Square Edge
+Step One — Square the Edge

-Step Two: Stone the Faces
+Step Two — Stone the Faces

-Using It
+Using It and Maintaining the Edge

 David Chen